7 Steps to Teach Responsibility

 As teachers, we work very hard to make lessons compelling and spend time scaffolding and planning.
 And sometimes it seems we work harder than our students!
 We sometimes say to ourselves at points of frustration, “Well, you can lead a horse to water, but you can’t make him drink.”

-What if there was a way to teach responsibility?
+What if there is a way to teach responsibility?

 Responsibility at Home

-On parent teacher nights, I quickly learned that students who do not take ownership for their learning at school, in most cases, do not have responsibilities at home.
-Click here for instructions on the steps I use with parents and students to learn the important skill of responsibility.
+On parent teacher nights, I quickly learn that students who do not take ownership for their learning at school, in most cases, do not have responsibilities at home.
+Click here for the 7 Simple Steps to Teach Responsibility at Home.
+These are the steps I use with parents and students to learn the important skill of responsibility.

 Responsibility in the Classroom